mathewlowry/myhub-gpt/permanent versions/Event co-creation using Leaflet.md

 	* if they have a DID, they can opt to auto-share that comment to their Bluesky followers;
 	* this post *also* appears in the event's custom feed.

-There's a bit "REACH" to the *left*: because Members are labelled as community members, any of their Bluesky posts appear in the event's custom feed if they *also* includes the event hashtag (and the member opted in).
+There's a bit more Atmospheric Reach to the *left*: because Members are labelled as community members, any of their Bluesky posts appear in the event's custom feed if they *also* includes the event hashtag (and the member opted in).

 **Up to:** [[Co-creating your physical event with your online community|Event co-creation on the Atmosphere]]